Relation between two-phase quantum walks and the topological invariant: Introduction

 In the present work, we study a complete two-phase QW which is defined by modifying the two-phase QW with one defect so that the coin operator at the origin is replaced with that in the positive space part.
-One of the important advantages to study the complete two-phase QW is that the model enables us to directly discuss the mathematically rigorous results on localization of the QW on the line in term of topological invariants. \\
+One of the important advantages to study the complete two-phase QW is that the model enables us to directly discuss the mathematically rigorous results on localization of the QW on the line in term of topological invariants.
+In addition, it would be worth to mention that the specific setup of the complete two-phase QW is already realized in the QW by the bulk optics\cite{kitagawa12exp} and optical fiber loops\cite{barkhofen16}(though the coin operator in the latter one is slightly different from that of the present work). \\

-First, we derive mathematically rigorous results on the stationary, time-averaged limit, and weak limit measures of the complete two-phase QW.
+First, we derive mathematically rigorous results on the time-averaged limit, stationary, and weak limit measures of the complete two-phase QW.
 There have been constructed several kinds of popular techniques to mathematically investigate the asymptotic behaviors of QWs, such as the Fourier analysis\cite{schudo}, the CGMV method\cite{cantero}, the stationary phase method\cite{nayak}, the pass counting method\cite{konnopath}, and the generating function methods\cite{watanabe,segawa}.
 These methods are epoch-making, however, there are a lot of strict conditions.
 For example, we can only analyze space-homogeneous QWs by the Fourier analysis\cite{schudo}.
 Motivated by the past studies, we take advantage of two kinds of the generating function methods\cite{watanabe,segawa}.
 There is a possibility to analyze various kinds of space-inhomogeneous QWs by the methods, however, it has not been clear the types of QWs that can be analyzed by the generating function methods.
 We can also analyze inhomogeneous QWs via the CGMV method, still the CGMV method allows only for the general discussion of localization properties for the typical QWs with one defect on the line.
 One of the generating function methods offers not only the time-averaged limit theorem which describes localization, but also the weak convergence theorem for QWs.
 The other generating function method provides the stationary measure which corresponds to the stationary distribution.
 It is the first application of the generating function methods for the analysis of inhomogeneous QW without defect.\\

 Next, we study topological invariants of the complete two-phase QW.
 So far, coin operators whose matrix elements are real numbers are mostly employed to study the topological invariant of quantum walks, since these coin operators apparently satisfy necessary conditions required from relevant symmetries to establish a non-trivial topological invariant.
 However, we present that, by applying a proper unitary transform into the time-evolution operator, the coin operator with complex numbers of the complete two-phase QW can satisfy the condition.
 Furthermore, we find that, since this unitary transform should be applied to the whole space of the complete two-phase QW, the bulk-edge correspondence predicting the localized states, is applicable when the phases of the two-phase QW satisfy a specific condition, nevertheless the time-averaged limit measure shows the presence of localized states unless the QW is homogeneous.\\